 NEH Summer Seminars

-The Dickens Project has received funding from the National Endowment for the Humanities to support two Summer Seminars in 2014.
+The Dickens Project has received funding from the National Endowment for the Humanities to support a Summer Seminar for School Teachers in 2016.

-"Great Adaptations: Dickens in Literature and Film" will be led by Prof. Marty Gould (Univ. of South Florida) and is intended for School Teachers.
-Prof. Gould previously led this successful seminar in 2011.
+"Dickens: Hard Times and A Tale of Two Cities" will be led by Prof. Marty Gould (Univ. of South Florida) and is intended for School Teachers.
+Prof. Gould previously led Summer Seminars in 2011 and 2014.

-Participants will be asked to arrive and be settled in by July 6, to enjoy a Welcome Dinner that evening.
-Seminars will begin meeting the following morning and end on Friday, August 1.
+Participants will be asked to arrive July 2 and 3 and be settled in by July 4, to enjoy a Welcome Dinner that evening.
+The seminar will begin meeting the following morning and end on Friday, July 29.
 Everyone is welcome to stay on for the Dickens Universe at no additional charge.

-Guest speakers for the Gould seminar include Thomas Leitch and John Glavin, while Prof. Weltman has invited Tracy Davis, Jacky Bratton, Carolyn Williams, and John Glavin.
+Guest speakers for the seminar include Professors Sharon Weltman (LSU) and Kate Flint (USC), as well as Jon Varese, Director of Digital Initiatives for the Dickens Project.
 Regular film screenings are scheduled, as well as festivities and field trips sponsored by the Friends of the Dickens Project.

 About NEH Seminars

-Summer Seminars for School Teachers and College and University Instructors are offered by the National Endowment for the Humanities to provide teachers an opportunity for substantive study of significant humanities ideas and texts.
+Summer Seminars for School Teachers are offered by the National Endowment for the Humanities to provide teachers an opportunity for substantive study of significant humanities ideas and texts.
 Prior to completing an application to a specific seminar, please review the letter from the seminar director and consider carefully what is expected in terms of residence and attendance, reading and writing requirements, and general participation in the work of the project.